rw200219/Prudhoe-Storage-Solutions/README.md

 # Prudhoe Storage Solutions Website

-This project is a simple, responsive website for **Prudhoe Storage Solutions**.
+This ongoing project is a simple, responsive website for **Prudhoe Storage Solutions**.
 It showcases key information about the business, including the location, services, and contact details.

 ## Features